ilri/csv-metadata-quality-web/README.md

   <img width="600" alt="Screenshot of csv-metadata-quality-web on Heroku" src="screenshot.png">
 </p>

-You can try [the hosted version](https://fierce-ocean-30836.herokuapp.com) or host it yourself (see below).

 ## Usage
 Create a Python 3.9+ virtual environment and install the dependencies: